 Assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets' cash flows represent solely payments of principal and interest, are measured at FVTOCI.
 Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses which are recognized in statement of profit or loss.
 When the financial asset is derecognized, the cumulative gain or loss previously recognized in OCI is reclassified from equity to statement of profit or loss and recognized in other income / expense.
 Interest income from these financial assets is included in other income using the effective interest rate method.
-Foreign exchange gains and losses are presented in other income is not profit or loss.
+Foreign exchange gains and losses are presented in other income / expense and impairment expenses are presented as separate line item in the statement of profit or loss.